-I haven't done any site updates recently, but the research continues.
-I am just about to analyse the 5,000th bell in my collection of bell recordings, have recently published an article on UK and German steel bells, and am working on two others.
+The research continues.
+I have just analysed the 5,540th bell in my collection of bell recordings and have just published an article on the effect of rust on the tonal characteristics of steel bells.
 I have just released a bugfix to Wavanal allowing it to read recent mp3 files.
 And one of these days, when I retire, I will re-implement the site in a content management system and load much more info about work done in the past few years.

 In April 2008 I was awarded a PhD by The Open University in recognition of my research into the musical acoustics of bells, and in particular their strike pitch or strike note.
 The full text of the thesis and three introductory articles are available on the website.

 This web site is devoted to an investigation into the sound and tuning of church bells.
 A specially developed software package (Wavanal) has provided new results and insights both into how bells produce the sound they do, and the factors affecting the quality or timbre of a bell sound.
 Wavanal runs on a standard multi-media PC and yet allows more detailed analysis than expensive spectrum analysers.
 The software is free and can be downloaded here.
 The site includes comparisons between numerous peals of bells, a brief history of bell tuning and a collection of classic papers on the subject.